 Fat dissolving recovery: Day-by-day timeline

-Below is a realistic, experience-based guide to what most patients go through after fat dissolving injections under the chin.
+Below is a realistic, experience-based guide to what most patients go through after fat dissolving under the chin.
 Everyone heals slightly differently, but this gives you a reliable framework so there are no surprises.

 Days 1–3: Peak swelling (The “swollen” phase)